everii-Group/mocoapp-api-docs/sections/purchases.md

 - **reference** – ref
 - **custom_property_values** – {"Field": "Value}
 - **file** – file attached to the purchase, with the following fields:
-  - filename – document.pdf
+  - filename – "document.pdf"
   - base64 – base64 encoded content of the file
 - **tags** – ["Label1", "Label2"]

 ## DELETE /purchases/{id}

-⚠ Deletes a purchase
+⚠ Deletes a purchase.
+It's possible only if the status is _pending_ and no payments have been registered.

 ## PATCH /purchases/{id}/update_status